-K. Purposes and Uses of E-mail at the College
+L. Purposes and Uses of E-mail at the College

 The College provides many computing and network resources for use by students, faculty, staff, and other persons affiliated with the College.
 Members of the College's community are encouraged to use e-mail for College-related activities and to facilitate the efficient exchange of useful information.
 Access to e-mail is a privilege and certain responsibilities accompany that privilege.
 Users of e-mail are expected to be ethical and responsible in their use.
-Prohibited e-mail uses are as follows:

-- 1. Sending copies of documents in violation of copyright laws. - 2.
-Inclusion of the work of others into electronic mail communications in violation of copyright laws. - 3.
-"Spoofing," i.e., constructing an electronic mail commmunication so it appears to be from someone else. - 4.
-"Snooping," i.e., obtaining access to the files or electronic mail of others for the purposes of satisfying idle curiosity, with no substantial College business purpose. - 5.
-Capture and "opening" of electronic mail except as required in order for authorized employees to diagnose and correct delivery problems. - 6.
-Attempting unauthorized access to electronic mail or attempting to breach any security measures on any electronic mail system, or attempting to intercept any electronic mail transmissions without proper authorization. - 7.
-Use of electronic mail to harass or intimidate others or to interfere with the ability of others to conduct College business.
+Prohibited E-mail Uses

-- 8. "Spamming" i.e., the mass distribution of unsolicited electronic mail or news promoting commercial or non-commerical websites. - 9.
-Use of the College's electronic mail resources for personal monetary gain or for commercial purposes that are not directly related to College business. - 10.
-Use of electronic mail systems for any purpose restricted or prohibited by laws or regulations.
+- 1. sending copies of documents in violation of copyright laws, - 2. inclusion of the work of others into electronic mail communications in violation of copyright laws, - 3. "spoofing," i.e., constructing an electronic mail communication so it appears to be from someone else, - 4. "snooping," i.e., obtaining access to the files or electronic mail of others for the purposes of satisfying idle curiosity, with no substantial College business purpose, - 5. capture and "opening" of electronic mail except as required in order for authorized employees to diagnose and correct delivery problems, - 6. attempting unauthorized access to electronic mail or attempting to breach any security measures on any electronic mail system, or attempting to intercept any electronic mail transmissions without proper authorization, - 7. use of electronic mail to harass or intimidate others or to interfere with the ability of others to conduct College business, - 8. "spamming" i.e., the mass distribution of unsolicited electronic mail or news promoting commercial or non-commerical websites, - 9. use of the College's electronic mail resources for personal monetary gain or for commercial purposes that are not directly related to College business, - 10. use of electronic mail systems for any purpose restricted or prohibited by laws or regulations.